manaal-amir/DSA210_F1Project/README.md

 - Missing boxes for `dominant_1_2` and `dominant_1_3` categories
 - Implies **100% of races in dataset** had mixed-constructor podiums

+###### Why This Feature is Not Useful for Analysis:
+No Predictive Power: If all races belong to the same category, the feature cannot explain differences in fan ratings.
+No Statistical Significance: A feature with zero variance cannot be used in statistical tests (e.g., ANOVA) or modeling.

 ##### 2. Season Progress (0-1 Scale)
 **Definition**: Normalized position in season timeline
 **Range**: